alex-lindenbaum/w4111-proj1/README.md

 POST /recipes/like, /recipes/dislike, or /recipes/unlike creates or deletes an impression a user has for the specific recipe.

-The interesting part of GET /recipes is that to get the new recipes, the SQL UNION operator is utilized, which is somewhat uncommon but fits perfectly for the application.
+The interesting part of GET /recipes is that to get the new recipes, the SQL INTERSECT operator is utilized, which is somewhat uncommon but fits perfectly for the application.

 2. /shoppinglist
 When the browser GETS /shoppinglist, it generates the list of food items which are in the recipes that the user liked.
 To perform this query, we natural-joined the has_impression and in_recipe relations to get tuples for the recipes in has_impression with each of their ingredients.
 We then selected those that were liked by the user, and then projected onto food_names